 4. PSYCHIATRY.
-The subject is presented in a series of lectures in which the commoner psychoses are discussed and various mental disturbances described.
+The subject is presented in a series of lectures in which the commoner psychoses are discussed and various ment al disturbances described.
 The mental symptoms of general diseases, such as delirium and confusional states, may be illustrated by patients in the hospital.
-The obligations of physicians toward the insane are also briefly discussed.
+The increasing value of a knowledge of psychiatry in medicine is emphasized.